 How to Join

 ASSP members: Log in to your ASSP account to upgrade your membership.

 Non-members: Join ASSP and your desired common interest groups at the same time.

 Get the latest news from the ASSP Emerging Professionals in OSH member community, including meeting updates, future engagements and education, requests for volunteers, and calls for action or advocacy.

-While noise may not seem as dangerous as other hazards present on construction and demolition sites, it can have a tremendous impact on worker safety and health.
-Here are a few things to remember to protect workers' hearing.
+While noise may not seem as dangerous as other hazards on construction and demolition sites, it can have a real impact on worker safety and health.
+Here’s how.